 Our relationships with our parents and children are, karmically speaking, our most intense and dramatic.
 These are the relationships that will most challenge our unresolved confusions and conflicts, and illuminate the underlying basic split.
 We can see evidence of our split right there in the symbolism of having two parents.
 If we have a psyche that is largely free and healthy, we will be blessed with a set of parents we think of as an asset.
 But when our negative involvement is still pegging the meter, our parents will each bring out one side of our split.

 If we look at everything we’ve managed to surface so far, including our main image and defenses, our conflicts and faults, they will reveal the basic inner attitude that is governing our life.
-And this attitude is always split down the middle, meaning we fluctuate back and forth between two essentially opposite ways of reacting.
+And this attitude is always split down the middle.
+Meaning we fluctuate back and forth between two essentially opposite ways of reacting.

 We won’t figure this out in our second week on the path.
 It will take some seriously intense work to winch our split up from our inner depths.
 This requires more than making a few recognitions here and there, seeing an image or unearthing a fault.
 But all these things at this deep level come together and form a single nucleus that manifests our split out into the world.

 There was no way for us to work this out before we got here.
 So our parents, who bring our unmended split out into the open, couldn’t possibly be responsible for our problems.
-That said, we need to come to terms with their faulty behavior toward us, and it will take us a while to see things in this new light.
+That said, we need to come to terms with their faulty behavior toward us.
+And it will take us a while to see things in this new light.

 So if the same thing happened to us as an adult, it wouldn’t leave such a mark.
-We know that positive experiences make a greater impression on children than on adults—they have a keener sense of taste and smell, and they’re more curious about even the most simple things.
+We know that positive experiences make a greater impression on children than on adults.
+For children have a keener sense of taste and smell, and they’re more curious about even the most simple things.
 Negative experiences then make a stronger impression on the soul.
 But such impressions can only land where the psyche is already twisted up in a duality.

 But once we see our limitations, they instantly weaken.
 Our vision opens up.
 We gain more security within ourselves.
-Splits are not compatible with harmony, so as we surface our split and mend it through our comprehension, we will enjoy more harmony.
+Splits are not compatible with harmony.
+So as we surface our split and mend it through our comprehension, we will enjoy more harmony.

 So for example, if we’re convinced that we are going to be rejected, it will happen.
 Because our own behavior will be rejecting.
-We firmly believe in something that isn’t true, and then our belief gets reinforced, so our split cracks open even wider.
+We firmly believe in something that isn’t true, and then our belief gets reinforced.
+So our split cracks open even wider.
 We can keep doing this for a very long time, until we actually start to see what we are doing.
 We have to pierce the veil of our unreality if we want to start living in true reality.

 One thing that can help here is if one of the people involved has enough perspective to realize that the other’s responses are not about them.
 If we’re that person, and we have taken a few steps outside our own blind prison, we may be able to avoid adding fuel to the fire.
 We will need to have eye-spied our own dualistic split and stopped doing our own dance of transference to stop the onslaught of misdirected arrows from landing on us as their target.
 Then the negative involvement won’t get a rise out of us.
 That will be a clue to the sender of the transference that, Hey, maybe these two situations aren’t identical after all.

-We need to be the ones to break the cycle, otherwise we’ll go around being dependent on others being healthy and free of duality so that our own transference doesn’t stick.
+We need to be the ones to break the cycle.
+Otherwise we’ll go around being dependent on others being healthy and free of duality so that our own transference doesn’t stick.
 We need to be the ones who step into reality, so that we end the cycles of suffering that result from our confusion and the resulting chaos.
 We have the power in our hands to avoid a lot of pain.
 Remember, pain comes from illusion, and illusion is what results from our split that was first lived out in our relationship with our parents.

 The way out is through awareness that we are living in a trance.
 Our blind automatism and our stereotypical responses will slow down as soon as we see how we are doing this.
 We need to realize that we have never fully reacted to our husband or wife, our child or our friend, as them, but rather as them standing in for someone else.